A physics-trained leader who transforms complex computational, AI, and data challenges into enterprise-grade solutions.

 San Diego, California CITO at DiPhyx Software Developer & Data Scientist

-“From equations to architecture to shipped products: I deliver scientific computing and data platforms at enterprise scale.”
+“From equations to architecture to shipped products.”

 DiPhyx Merck & Co.
 Inst. for Clean & Secure Energy University of Utah